Far Beyond Driven: Music and lyrics

-"'Shedding Skin' was about me being in my 20s and any girlfriend, lady-friend of mine trying to tie me down at that age, at that particular time," begins Anselmo.
-"Basically, 'lay off, right now.'
+Shedding Skin' was about me being in my 20s and any girlfriend, lady-friend of mine trying to tie me down at that age, at that particular time.
+Basically, 'lay off, right now.'
 A relationship with me?
 A serious relationship with me at that age?
 Forget it, fuck off.
 Really, it's impossible."

-Anselmo talked about the song "Slaughtered" saying:
+Anselmo said about the song "Slaughtered":

-"I've always had a distorted view of organized religion and I was never more confused than when I was in my 20s and whatnot," Anselmo says about 'Slaughtered.'
-"And still I like to use a fusion, if you will, of religions and fuck with them, so to speak.
+"I've always had a distorted view of organized religion and I was never more confused than when I was in my 20s and whatnot.
+And still I like to use a fusion, if you will, of religions and fuck with them, so to speak.
 And then tear them down and piss all over them or build them up only to tip over."

-Anselmo spoke about the song "Hard Lines, Sunken Cheeks", saying:
+Anselmo said about the song "Hard Lines, Sunken Cheeks":

 "I think it was a foreshadowing of the fear that I felt of not being the same. ...
 I know for a fact, I guess, that I dabbled in pain pills and stuff like that because I was miserable, and that's always a friggin' dead end, dead road, a terrible path to take.
 But at the time, I didn't have any other answers."

 The song "25 Years" is about Phil Anselmo's father.
-Anselmo would later cover the topic, saying:
+Anselmo later said:

-"'25 Years' was written about my father.
+25 Years' was written about my father.
 At the time [I] had a gigantic falling-out with him and I resented the fuck out of him and wrote a beautiful song about it.
 It was a time capsule of how far he and I had not come, and I think a lot of fans could relate with the dysfunctional family vibe.
 I think I put in some pretty clever wording here and there, and it might be that wording that they had been searching for themselves for quite a while when it comes to anger."

 In the liner notes of the album, all the songs' lyrics are printed apart from the cover of "Planet Caravan".
 The liner note reads:

 "This is a Black Sabbath song off of the Paranoid album.
 So don't freak out on us.
 We did the song because we wanted to.
 It has nothing to do with the integrity of our direction.
 It's a tripped out song.
 We think you'll dig it.
 If you don't, don't fucking listen to it.
 Thanks.
 On behalf of the rest of Pantera, Phil Anselmo '94."

 Artwork

-The original album cover shows a drill going into someone's anus, but the record label rejected it, worrying it would harm sales and would be rejected by stores like Walmart and Target.
-The band then changed it to a drill put in the frontal lobe of a human skull.
+The original album cover shows a drill going into someone's anus.
+However, the record label rejected it, worrying it would harm sales and would be rejected by stores like Walmart and Target.
+The band changed it to a drill put in the frontal lobe of a human skull.
+Both covers were created by photographer Dean Karr.